liamhays/alum/README.md

 - [ ] 1K CRC direct XModem
 - [ ] HP 49 object info

 ## XModem caveat
 XModem is an old standard, and is so simple as to be self-destructive.
 The implementation used by the HP 48 pads the final packet with null bytes (`0x00`), and Alum trims these from the received file.
 However, some files have necessary `0x00` bytes at their end, and sending these files via XModem causes the object to become corrupted.
-One file that suffers from this is the tool [`FIXIT`](https://www.hpcalc.org/details/2416), by Joe Horn and Mika Heiskanen. **Conn4x suffers from this same issue, even with this file.
-It is a limitation of XModem.
+For example, one file that suffers from this is the tool [`FIXIT`](https://www.hpcalc.org/details/2416), by Joe Horn and Mika Heiskanen. **Conn4x suffers from this same issue, including with this particular file.
+It is a limitation of the XModem protocol.
 If you have sensitive files, or cannot get checksums to match, send them via Kermit.**

 # Contribute
 I have documented the XModem server protocol and some HP 48 Kermit information on the [Alum wiki](https://github.com/liamhays/alum/wiki).
-Feel free to edit or add to the wiki if you have information you'd like to share.
+Feel free to edit or add to the wiki if you have information about any aspect of RPL calculator communication you'd like to share.

-If you have any problems or feature requests for Alum, open an issue on GitHub or contact me at Liam Hays on the [HP Forums](hpmuseum.org/forums).
+If you have any problems or feature requests for Alum, open an issue here on GitHub or contact me at Liam Hays on the [HP Forums](hpmuseum.org/forums).

 If you'd like to work on Alum, simply install Rust from